 - Sound quality – Some of the more expensive dedicated devices (such as the Olympus LS-100) are essentially miniature recording studios, capable of making concert-hall sound quality recordings using high fidelity directional microphones and multi-track stereo technology.
 Some even have triple microphones to record simulated 3D sound as well as built-in editing and voice-over capability.

-There are digital voice recorders that boast of over 500 hours of recording time.
+There are digital voice recorders that boast of over 1000 hours of recording time.
 General recording time numbers for digital voice recorders, however, always have to be taken with a grain of salt.
 The higher the quality of the recording, the fewer hours of recording time will be available.
-Be sure to check how long you the digital voice recorder can record in high quality mode, because this is the quality of recording voice-to-print or voice recognition software will need for transcription.
+If you plan to use automatic voice recognition software for transcription, you will want the best quality recordings possible.
+Stereo and high-fidelity formats require much more storage and will greatly reduce maximum recording time.

-Digital Voice Recorders & TranscriptionIf you want to be able to transcribe the voice files you record with your digital voice recorder into text, you will have to have some type of software that will perform transcription.
+If you want to be able to transcribe the voice files you record with your digital voice recorder into text, you will have to have some type of software that will perform transcription such as Dragon Naturally Speaking (available for Windows or MacIntosh computers).
 Some digital voice recorders come bundled with voice recognition software or their own proprietary transcription software; in other cases, you will have to purchase it separately.
 You will also have to purchase accessories for your digital voice recorder such as foot pedals and headphones if you want to use manual transcription.